diegochagas/videos/README.md

 # react-youtube-api
 Test with React using the Youtube Api to show videos.
 After start, the access for this test is on http://localhost:8080/.

-For this Youtube Api works, you need to have a Google account, access https://console.cloud.google.com, start the YouTube Data API v3 and get it credential.
+For this Youtube Api works, you need to have a Google account, access https://console.cloud.google.com, start the YouTube Data API v3, get this credential and change the string of the constant API_KEY in /src/index.js.